Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] Title {{title}} to file
 - [ ] Vault path {{vault_path}} to file
 - [ ] Workspace {{workspace}} to file
+- [ ] Character encoding test: This outputs *Test non-ASCII characters: Å Ä Ö* to *TestResults.md*. **Check that Å Ä Ö show up correctly in the file.** If you see something strange (e.g. �), the test is failed and you should not tick the checkbox in this test report.

 # [[2.
 The rise and fall of a temporary shell command]]
 1. Go to Shell command settings (`Ctrl/Cmd + ,`).